hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownEditor.class/README.md

 Instance Variables
 	currentFilePath:		<ByteString>
 	markdownMenu:		<MarkdownEditorMenu>
 	markdownText:			<Text>
 	pluggableTextMorph:	<PluggableTextMorphPlus>
 	window:				<PluggableSystemWindow>

 currentFilePath
 	- is the current file path used to open and save files

 markdownMenu
-	- is the menu with which a user can interact with the editor, e.g. open the settings menu and display the parsing tree
+	- is the yellowbutton menu with which a user can interact with the editor, e.g. open the settings menu and display the parsing tree

 markdownText
 	- is the text that a user writes in the editor